-By this point, I’m practically a proposal photographer expert.
-I’ve fielded many questions from concerned guys, scheduled over a dozen secret hiding spots, and even pretended to be a professional family photographer for some.
-It’s a real treat to be a part of a surprise and I still get chills every time.
-With that being said, let’s get started.
+At this point, I am an Austin proposal photographer expert.
+I’ve fielded many last minute panicked texts from concerned guys, and even pretended to be a professional family photographer for a few.
+It’s a real treat to be a part of a surprise and I still get NERVOUS CHILLS every time.

 Here are my tips for how to plan the perfect surprise proposal in Austin.